cc-archive/cc-cert-core/core/social-cultural.md

 ![Community Development](https://github.com/creativecommons/cc-cert-map/blob/master/img/CommunityDevelopment.jpg "Community Development")

 **Learning Objectives**
-  * Explain how to create a CC community
+  * Explain how to create a Creative Commons community
-  * Examples of a CC community
+  * Examples of a Creative Commons community
   * Think about how to get buy-in from community
   * Explain value of open to community
   * Organize community of people who share your open goals